 European Researchers’ Night is a science event that makes science and the work of scientists familiar to audiences all over Europe.
 It aims to answer people’s questions about science and research and to lead to new questions and answers.
-Over the course of the day and throughout the night, children, adolescents, adults, and older people can get to know more about science through workshops, meetings with researchers, lectures and laboratory visits.
 European Researchers’ Night opens doors to the places where scientists work, and also brings research to unusual places.
+Over the course of the day and throughout the night, children, adolescents and adults can get to know more about science for example through workshops, meetings with researchers, lectures and laboratory visits — in year 2020 remotely via web-based programs.
+The last event took place on the last Friday of November.
+The next European Researchers’ Night was held in around 300 cities simultaneously across Europe on 27 November 2020.